jeffpar/pcjs.v1/docs/pcjs/README.md

 ---

 [PCjs](/docs/about/pcjs/) is a full-featured IBM PC, PC XT and PC AT emulator written entirely in JavaScript.
+After you've read the Documentation, play with the [Demos](demos/).

 [IBM PC Model 5150](/configs/pc/machines/5150/mda/64kb/ "PCjs:ibm5150")